mIwr/SwiftySpot/README.md

 The library provides an interface for interacting with the Spotify API

-macOS 10.13+ and iOS 11.0+ are supported by the module.
-Other platforms (watchOS 4.0+, tvOS 11.0+, Windows, Linux, Android) have experimental support
+macOS 10.13+, iOS 11.0+ and Windows are supported by the module.
+Other platforms (watchOS 4.0+, tvOS 11.0+, Linux, Android) have experimental support

 For work with Spotify API need: